1.5 · Price Your Hypothesis on the Smoke-Test Page

 - Paste the Payment Link URL on your CTA button.
 Below it, smaller text: “Not ready?
 Join the waitlist instead.”

-- ✅ Success check: your Stripe dashboard shows live-mode (not test-mode) and the button opens a real checkout page.
+- Success check: your Stripe dashboard shows live-mode (not test-mode) and the button opens a real checkout page.

-If this fails: Stripe verification takes more than 3 days.
-Why: Stripe sometimes requests an ID upload for first-time accounts.
-Fix: build the page without the button.
+- Fix: build the page without the button.
 Run the email-only smoke test from 1.4 while Stripe processes.
 The demand signal doesn’t depend on the price button being live today.

-If this fails: visitors click the button but nobody completes payment.
-Why: the checkout page is killing intent - price felt different in context, or the checkout page itself adds friction.
-Fix: track both click (page → Stripe) and completion (Stripe → thank-you).
+- Fix: track both click (page → Stripe) and completion (Stripe → thank-you).
 60 clicks with 3 completions = the checkout is killing intent.
-6 clicks with 3 completions = 50% of clickers bought - strong signal.
-Same outcome, opposite diagnosis.
+6 clicks with 3 completions = half of clickers bought - promising, but 6 clicks is too small a sample to call; keep the test running until you have 20+ clicks before trusting the ratio.
+Same completion count, opposite diagnosis.
 The full price test guide has the detailed threshold table.

 Open your Stripe dashboard.
 Write down the number of clicks vs. completed payments.
 Which number is lower than you expected?
 That gap is your pricing research question for Module 2 interviews.